-Writing On Line; Tips for Newbies Part III
+Writing on Line; Tips for Newbies Part Iii

 Part One of this series gave an overview of writing sites, Part Two focused on Comment Trolls, who exist to discourage, embarrass and chase.

 I composed this series to prevent the neonate from learning the hard way.

 Examples of What Was

 There is an ever decreasing number of writing sites.
 Some are better than others.